 Answer: One of the first things that you should look for is experience working personal injury cases.
 This knowledge is a great asset when an attorney is guiding you through the process of filing a claim and can be key to courtroom success if negotiation is unsuccessful.
 One marker for this is board-certification in personal injury law, which shows a higher level of experience in this practice area.
 Another thing to look for is an attorney who can meet with you directly.
 Not only does this help your attorney get to know your claim and fully understand the impact that your injury will have on your life, but it also means that you can ask any questions that you might have directly.

-Answer: Yes.
-Bring pay stubs, tax returns, or an HR letter to show the days or hours you missed.
-If your injuries limit future earnings, you can also claim diminished earning capacity, often proven through vocational or economic experts.
+Answer: Yes, Texas law allows for the recovery of lost income, if there is evidence of a job before the injury, and that a medical professional placed work restrictions due to the injury.
+Providing pay stubs, tax returns, or an HR letter to show the days or hours you missed are all ways to document this.
+If your injuries limit future earnings, you can also claim diminished earning capacity in the future, often proven through vocational or economic experts hired in the case.

 Answer:

-• Straightforward claims may resolve in under a year, while complex or high-value cases can take several years, especially if they reach trial.
+- Straightforward claims may resolve in under a year, while complex or high-value cases can take several years—especially if they go to trial.

 Motor Vehicle Accidents FAQs

-Answer: Move to safety, call 911, accept medical evaluation, photograph the scene and vehicles, exchange information, avoid admitting fault, report the crash to your insurer, and consult a lawyer before giving a recorded statement.
+Answer: Move to safety, call 911, then prioritize medical evaluation, photograph the scene and vehicles, exchange information with every person there, including witnesses, by getting names, addresses and phone numbers.
+When time allows, report the crash to your insurer, and consult a lawyer before giving a recorded statement to anyone.

 Answer: There may be more than one party you could recover damages from.
 The drunk driver himself, of course, is liable for any harm he causes.
 If the drunk driver had insurance, then filing a claim with his insurance company is usually the first step.
 However, in Texas, you may have a third option.
 Our “Dram Shop” laws can sometimes be use to hold a drinking establishment liable for harm caused by one of its patrons.